16 Dec

 To estimate the expenses you claim, this method employs vehicle costs based on its mileage instead of working out the actual costs of running the vehicle, recommended to use this when the car is not actually owned by the business.

-While some business owners are successful in estimating and claiming their business expenses, most of them are not.
-Filing inaccurate claims can always land you with a tax investigation.
-Therefore, it’s wise to speak to a specialist tax accountant.
+While some business owners successfully estimate and claim their business expenses, most do not.
+Filing inaccurate claims can always land you in a tax investigation.
+Therefore,ย itโs wise to speak to a specialist tax accountant.

 Related: HMRC Investigations can get tricky and sometimes be unfair.
 Learn how and when you can appeal to the tax tribunal.

-Clear House Accountants pride themselves on being highly competitive Accountants in London.
-Our in-house accountants have been trained to help clients file accurate tax returns, identify potential tax reliefs and to provide business expertise and insight to ensure compliance with the government’s tax legislations.
+Clear House Accountants pride themselves on being highly competitive Accountants.
+Our in-house accountants have been trained to help clients file accurate tax returns, identify potential tax reliefs and provide business expertise and insight to ensure compliance with the governmentโs tax legislation.